 Please note - DVA will not provide compensation for any loss or delay resulting from the use of second class post.

 DVA cannot guarantee to return your documents by a specified date, for example, a holiday.

 When to expect your licence

-DVA aims to deliver your licence within three weeks of receiving a completed application but this turnaround time may be longer during the busy summer period or if your health or personal details have to be checked.
+DVA aims to deliver your licence within three weeks of receiving a completed application but this turnaround time may be longer due to the current backlog.
+In addition, this may take longer if your health or personal details have to be checked.

 Driver Licensing will accept applications for renewal licences up to two months before they are due to expire, giving you time to plan ahead and ensure that your licence is ready in good time for your holiday.

 If your licence has been lost, stolen, defaced, or damaged you can make an application for a replacement at any time.